Terry Venables: Tottenham Hotspur

 On 23 November 1987, he returned to England to manage Tottenham Hotspur.
 His success with the Spurs team was varied, with the side finishing in mid-table for most of his tenure, though they did win the FA Cup in 1991 and finished third in the league in 1990.
-Venables had brought both Gary Lineker and Paul Gascoigne to Spurs and was a favourite to replace Bobby Robson as England national football team manager when the job became vacant in 1990, but doubts about his probity led him to be passed over in favour of Graham Taylor.
+Venables had brought both Gary Lineker and Paul Gascoigne to Spurs and was a favourite to replace Bobby Robson as England national football team manager when the job became vacant in 1990, but he was overlooked in favour of Graham Taylor.

 After a failed £20m bid to take over Spurs with Larry Gillick, Venables was appointed chief executive by Alan Sugar, who had won the takeover battle against Robert Maxwell in June 1991.
 Over the next two seasons, the Spurs team was managed by Peter Shreeves and then the joint management team of Ray Clemence and Doug Livermore, with the final arrangement seeing Venables having more involvement with the first team.
 A clash of personalities developed and Sugar dismissed Venables on 14 May 1993, over his business dealings.
 After gaining a temporary injunction, he was reinstated, but lost a three-day high court hearing and ordered to pay costs.